 11. Invite Friends to Help

 You may have to rely on family or friends to help you move.
 Ask them in advance and let them know as soon as you a set moving day.
-Remember, it’s better to ask more people than you think – many hands make light work, but also remember that you friends backs are not insured like the trained staff of a professional removal company, so leave the heavy lifting to them.
+Remember, it’s better to ask more people than you think – many hands make light work, but also remember that your friend’s backs are not insured like the trained staff of a professional removal company, so leave the heavy lifting to them.

 12. Packing Your Travelling Case

 When you arrive at your new home, all of your things will be in boxes.
 But there are a few items you’ll need before you start unpacking.
-Try storing your toothbrushes, a couple changes of clothes, and a few other necessities in a travelling case.
+Try storing your toothbrushes, a couple of changes of clothes, and a few other necessities in a traveling case.
 That way, you will have all the essentials on hand after your first night in your new home.

 13. Priority Documents

-Keep your important documents gathered in an easy to access travel case or briefcase.
+Keep your important documents gathered in an easy-to-access travel case or briefcase.
 Having these documents on hand will ensure they arrive at your new home safely and they’ll be accessible when you need them.